 Part-time and substitute teachers are eligible if they have three years of service credit and have worked as a teacher for at least 340 hours in either the school year in which the disability occurs or the preceding school year.
-The disability must have occurred within 90 days of the member's last day of teaching.
+The disability must have occurred within 90 days of the member's employment as a teacher.